Top Tips to Quit: How to Stop Smoking

-Every year, around 100,000 people die from smoking-related causes, as the past-time increases the risk of developing over 50 serious health conditions.
+Every year, around 100,000 people die from smoking-related causes, as the pastime increases the risk of developing over 50 serious health conditions.
 It can cause lung, mouth, throat and stomach cancer, as well as increase your risk of developing coronary heart disease.

-Make a plan
+Make a 'stop smoking' plan

-First, decide on which method is best for you – cutting down gradually and making small lifestyle changes, or going cold turkey.
+First, decide on which method is best for you and benefit you the most on your journey to stop smoking – cutting down gradually and making small lifestyle changes, or going cold turkey.
 Each one will require a slightly different approach.
 Next, make your physical plan.
 List a realistic ‘quit-by’ date and plot milestones to help you get there.

 Identify why you crave

 For example, if you like to smoke after finishing a meal, try chewing a piece of chewing gum instead.
 If you find stress and anxiety to be a trigger, try listening to relaxing music, doing yoga or getting a massage.

-Write a list of pros and cons
+Write a list of benefits of stopping smoking

 Nicotine withdrawal isn’t just craving your morning cigarette.
 It is actually categorised by a range of physical symptoms that are important to recognise:

-- Irritability, frustration or anger
+Irritability, frustration or anger

-- Anxiety or nervousness
+Anxiety or nervousness

-- Constipation or an upset stomach
+Constipation or an upset stomach

-- Decreased heart rate
+Decreased heart rate

-Tell people you are quitting
+Tell people you decided to quit smoking

 The support of your loved ones can prove invaluable when you are trying to quit smoking.
 Once they know what you are trying to do, they can help you to avoid situations that could trigger cravings, help support you through withdrawal symptoms and, if they smoke too, even quit with you.

 If you got a pay rise at work or even just completed a DIY project at home, chances are that you’d reward yourself in some way.
 The same should go for when you reach a milestone in your efforts to stop smoking, to give yourself something to look forward to and encourage yourself to carry on.

-Take advantage of the services available
+Take advantage of NHS Stop Smoking & other services available

 Everyone is different, and while one person might be able to stop smoking on their own, others will need help.
 If you find that you are struggling then you shouldn’t be afraid to seek it out, especially when there are so many services available to smokers.